seIncorp/CppHelper/README.md

 - IS POWER OF TWO BITWISE as macro
 - IS POWER OF TWO as macro
 - PASCAL TRIANGLE as macro
+- DEGREE_TO_RADIAN as macro
+- RADIAN_TO_DEGREE as macro
+- FAST_POWERING as macro
+- HORNER_METHOD as macro
+- CLASSIC_POLYNOME as macro
-- COMPLEX NUMBER as macro (NOT FINISHED)
+- COMPLEX NUMBER as macro
 - BIT MANIPULATION written in macro:
     - print number in bits
     - set bit to 1